Ewale a Mbedi: Narratives

 Ewale a Mbedi's life and ancestry are known only from the oral histories of the Duala and other Sawa ethnic groups in the Cameroon littoral, the details of which vary greatly from story to story.
 According to some narratives, Ewale travelled north from the Bakota region of the lower Congo.
 He had reached the lower Sanaga River when a fight with family members drove him yet farther north to Piti.
 However, other stories make this migration to Piti the work of Ewale's father, Mbedi.

 All tales agree that Ewale travelled from Piti to the present location of Douala on the Cameroon coast.
 However, the impetus for this move varies from source to source.
 One common reason given is that Ewale hoped to set up trade relations with European merchants on the coast.
 Alternately, Ewale may have wanted to trade fish with the coastal Bakoko.
 Another variant states that Ewale and members of his family had a dispute.
 Depending on the tale, this was over something as simple as a chicken and a canoe prow to a fight with Ewale's uncle, Ngasse, whose daughter Ewale married against his uncle's wishes.
 This led to war, during which all of Mbedi's offspring were driven from Piti.
 Yet another story says that Ewale fought with his father over cloth imported from European coastal traders.
 A version from Lungassi near Piti claims that the inhabitants of that village drove the Duala from Piti.
 Various Sawa coastal ethnic groups claim descent from Ewale's siblings, whom they claim accompanied him on his trek.

 The tales state that Douala was then home to the Bassa and/or Bakoko ethnic groups.
 According to most versions of the story, Ewale settled among these peoples and somehow drove them away through non-violent means.
 This feat is often attributed to various ruses.
 For example, one tale says that Ewale and his followers hid their true numbers as they settled the area only to take control through their trading activities.
 A Bassa version of the story says that Ewale tricked the Bassa into believing he was a sorcerer, scaring them inland.
 A Bakoko variant says that Ewale and his followers sneaked into the area and killed the Bakoko in their sleep.

 Trade with Europeans features prominently in the Ewale narratives, a development that is said to have split the early Duala settlers.
-According to many of the stories, Ewale and his brother, Bojongo a Mbedi, rowed over how to react to the European traders.
+According to many of the stories, Ewale and his brother, Bojongo a Mbedi, disagreed over how to react to the European traders.
 One version says that Bojongo tried to fight them, while Ewale traded instead; according to another, the Europeans killed Bojongo.
 A Duala proverb sums up the Bojongo tales: "Bojongo found the Europeans, Bonambela [Duala] took them over."
 The Ewale/trade connection is also present in several tales about Ewale's son, Mapoka, who is said to have travelled to Europe.
 The more traditional accounts place Mapoka several generations later than Ewale, however.